hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 ### 4.4.2 <a id="account_head"></a>Retrieve Account Metadata
 ### HEAD /v1/{account}

-This operation gets the meta data associated with the account.
+This operation gets the metadata associated with the account.

 **Request Data**